-You will cease to be a Governor if:
+Individuals will cease to be a Governor if:

-- You resign in writing to the Trust's Secretary. - You do not attend three consecutive Council of Governors' Meetings unless you could give a reasonable reason or you start attending meetings again. - You do not take part in the training programmes which are considered essential for all Governors unless you had a reasonable reason. - You are no longer a member of the constituency, area or staff class that you were elected to represent (this applies to elected Governors Public and Staff). - The organisation you represent, in the case of Nominated (Appointed) Governors, terminates your appointment. - A change in your circumstances means that you no longer meet the criteria for being a Governor. - You fail to comply with the Trust's mandatory requirements (Declaration of Interests, Fit and Proper Persons Test, Code of Conduct and Disclosure and Barring Service check).
+- They resign in writing to the Trust's Secretary. - They do not attend three consecutive Council of Governors' Meetings unless they are able to give a reasonable reason or they are able to start attending meetings again. - They do not take part in the training programmes which are considered essential for all Governors unless they have a reasonable reason. - They are no longer a member of the constituency, area or staff class that they were elected to represent (this applies to elected Governors Public and Staff). - The organisation they represent, in the case of Nominated (Appointed) Governors, terminates their appointment. - A change in their circumstances means that they no longer meet the criteria for being a Governor. - They fail to comply with the Trust's mandatory requirements (Declaration of Interests, Fit and Proper Persons Test, Code of Conduct and Disclosure and Barring Service check).